Startups have about $1 trillion worth of reasons to love the Biden infrastructure plan – TechCrunch

 “What excites me about this space is that there’s so much low-hanging fruit.
 And there’s $260 trillion worth of buildings,” Smithies said last year.
 “The vast majority of those are nowhere up to modern codes.
 We’re going to have a much bigger opportunity by focusing on some not-so-sexy stuff.”

-Decarbonizing real estate can also make a huge difference in the fight against global climate change in addition to the its ability to improve quality of life and happiness for residents.
+Decarbonizing real estate can also make a huge difference in the fight against global climate change in addition to its ability to improve quality of life and happiness for residents.
 “Real estate consumes 40% of all energy.
 The global economy happens indoors,” said Fifth Wall co-founder Brendan Wallace, in a statement.
 “Real estate will be the biggest spender on climate tech for no other reason than its contribution to the carbon problem.”

 The Biden plan calls on Congress to enact new grant programs that award flexible funding to jurisdictions that take concrete steps to eliminate barriers to produce affordable housing.
 Part of that will include $40 billion to improve the infrastructure of the public housing in America.